FREQUENTLY ASKED

 Why not use this wood waste for something else?

-The answer is that no one is doing anything useful with it.
+No one is doing anything useful with it.
 The wood waste that Tau stores is non-merchantable, which means that it is undesirable for traditional uses such as lumber and furniture.
 (Non-merchantable wood waste usually comes from small-diameter trees, and it also comes from trees that have been killed by insects, diseases, drought, and/or forest fires.)
 In addition, the huge quantities of non-merchantable wood waste that are available far exceed the demand for wood as a feedstock for bioenergy or pyrolysis.
 The result is that ~80% of forest thinning wood waste in California is either burned in piles or left to rot (usually as wood chips that are left in the forest and therefore decompose rapidly).
 Thus, Tau’s storage of this wood for CO₂ removal is fully additional.